apache/dolphinscheduler-website/docs/en-us/1.3.8/user_doc/task-structure.md

 # Overall Tasks Storage Structure
-All tasks created in Dolphinscheduler are saved in the t_ds_process_definition table.
+All tasks created in DolphinScheduler are saved in the t_ds_process_definition table.

 The following shows the 't_ds_process_definition' table structure: